-- When attaching a resource to an over-provisioned service, verify that a storage system which hosts the pool has enough capacity to accommodate the service space requirements. - Datastores created on VVOL-enabled services always display the meta and thick pools of its group pool to be 100% full.
-You can disregard this alert. - When creating a stretched volume (a volume with mirrored copy) in a stretch cluster on IBM Spectrum Virtualize, attach the primary and secondary pools to the same storage service.
+- When attaching a resource to an over-provisioned service, verify that a storage system which hosts the pool has enough capacity to accommodate the service space requirements. - Datastores created on VVol-enabled services always display the meta and thick pools of its group pool to be 100% full.
+You can disregard this alert. - When creating a stretched volume (a volume with mirrored copy) in a stretch cluster on storage systems that run IBM Spectrum Virtualize (7.6 or later), attach the primary and secondary pools to the same storage service.